AdobeDocs/commerce-operations.en/help/installation/composer.md

 1. To run CLI commands from any directory, add `<app_root>/bin` to your system `PATH`.

-   Because shells have differing syntax, consult a reference like [unix.stackexchange.com](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
+   Because shells have differing syntaxes, consult a reference like [unix.stackexchange.com](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).

    Sample bash shell for CentOS: